Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 Want next-level info?
 Try the Jeju Bus – Jejudo Busro app.
 It shows live arrival times, bus capacity, and even stop-by-stop progress, super useful for tight connections or complicated trips.

-Use a T-Money Card — It’s Required
+Use a T-Money Card to Pay

 Book a Tour if It’s Too Much

-Recommended Jeju Tours for a Hassle-Free Adventure
+Recommended Jeju Tours

 If you’re short on time or just don’t want to mess with long transfers and bus schedules, a guided tour is the easiest way to see Jeju’s top sights.